Bounds for the annealed return probability on large finite percolation clusters

 \section{Results}

-We first present our estimates for finite graphs in section 2.1, and then apply them to estimate the expected return probability in section 2.2.
+We first present our estimates for finite graphs in Section 2.1, and apply them in Section 2.2 to bound the expected return probability.
 Sections 2.3 and 2.4 contain the applications concerning the integrated density of states and the expected number of open clusters per vertex.